petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/creating-notification-templates.md

 1. Click the *Add* button (![Add Button](../../images/icon-add.png)).

-   When designing a template, you can use Object field references to dynamically populate notification emails with entry data.
-To do this, go to the *Definition of Terms* section and use the *Entity* dropdown menu to select the desired Object definition.
+   When designing a template, you can use Object field references to populate notification emails dynamically with entry data.
+To do this, go to the *Definition of Terms* section and use the *Entity* drop-down menu to select the desired Object definition.
 Then copy and paste the field references into the desired template fields.

    ![Search and add references to supported entity fields.](./creating-notification-templates/images/01.png)

-   Keep in mind you can only reference fields for entries directly involved in the Object's notification action.
+   Remember you can only reference fields for entries directly involved in the Object's notification action.

 1. In the Basic Info section, enter a *name* and *description*.